 That is an excellent question.

-Embezzlement protection involves a few big steps and a lot of small items.
+Embezzlement protection involves a few big steps and a lot of small items, and they can seem daunting for a new practice owner.
 For this post, let’s address the big items.

 They are proper hiring, financial monitoring, and creating a climate where an employee with suspicions about a co-worker will feel comfortable coming forward.